ethereum/ethereum-org-website/public/content/contributing/adding-wallets/index.md

 ### Product removals {#product-removals}

 - **Updated information** - Wallet providers are responsible for resubmitting their wallet information every 6 months to ensure validity and relevance of provided information (even if there are no changes to their product).
-If the product team fails to do so, ethereum.org reserves the right to remove the project from the page.
+If the product team fails to do so, ethereum.org may remove the project from the page.

 ### Other criteria: the nice-to-haves {#the-nice-to-haves}